jbostoen/itop-jb-news/documentation.md

 ## Configuration

-In iTop configuration file, these settings are available:
+In iTop's configuration file, these settings are available:

 ```
 	'jb-news-client' => array(

-		// Module specific settings go here, if any
-		'enabled' => true, // Whether the module is enabled or not
+		// Whether the module is enabled or not.
+		'enabled' => true,

+		// Acts as client.
-		'client' => true, // Acts as client
+		'client' => true,

-		'frequency' => 60, // Interval in minutes before checking the remote news source(s) (if the cron job is running)
+		// Interval in minutes before checking the remote news source(s) (if the cron job is running).
+		'frequency' => 60,

+		// Acts as server.
-		'server' => false, // Acts as server
+		'server' => false,

-		'ttl' => 3600, // Time interval in milliseconds before checking again (frontend) if a user has new messages
+		// Time interval in milliseconds before checking again (frontend) if a user has new messages.
+		'ttl' => 3600,

+		// OQL which should return User objects.
+Allows the administrator to restrict who sees the news sources provided by this extension.
+		// Note: if messages were obtained before, they may be present in the localStorage of the browser; and still be displayed for a brief time.
+		'oql_target_users' => 'SELECT User',
 	),
 ```